fabianopinto/ts-common/CONTRIBUTING.md

 ### Vitest

 - Root config (`vitest.config.ts`) collects tests from all packages.
-- `pnpm -r test` runs tests from each package (works with include globs).
+- `pnpm test` runs tests from each package (works with include globs).
 - `pnpm coverage` runs a single root session and produces a merged coverage report in `coverage/`.

 ## Coding standards